Hungry for More? S, T, and U Foods Will Fuel Your Mind

 Udon noodles are wheat-based, chewy-textured noodles often found in Asian dishes.
 Along with their great taste and versatility, these noodles are beneficial to the noggin too.

-According to Dr. Axe, "Eating complex carbohydrates like whole grain udon noodles is actually a recommended and helpful dietary recommendation for stress management."
-In addition, "Thiamine is especially high in whole grain udon noodles, which is considered to be an "anti-stress" vitamin."
+According to Dr. Axe, “Eating complex carbohydrates like whole grain udon noodles is a recommended and helpful dietary recommendation for stress management.”
+In addition, “Thiamine is especially high in whole grain udon noodles, which is considered to be an “anti-stress” vitamin.”

-Heat up a piping hot bowl of soup and toss in plenty of udon.
+Heat up a piping-hot bowl of soup and toss in plenty of udon.
 Slurp your way towards a stress-free way of life and do so deliciously.
 Want more?
 Here are the V, W, and X (yes, X) foods to chow down on!

 Stay tuned as we finish up our A – Zs of mindful eating!